ansys/pyensight/doc/source/calc_functions.rst

 ``Defect_ShapeFactor(2D or 3D parts)``

-Returns a per element scalar that is the *Largest Linear Extent* divided by the diameter of the sphere with a volume equal to the *Bulk Volume* of the defect, where each cell of the defect is assigned this value.
+Returns a per element scalar that is the *largest linear extent* divided by the diameter of the sphere with a volume equal to the *bulk volume* of the defect, where each cell of the defect is assigned this value.

-See :ref:`Defect Functions <Defect_Functions>` for further input specifications.
+For input specifications, see :ref:`Defect Functions <Defect_Functions>`.

 .. _Defect_SurfaceArea: